 - be prepared to be upfront with you about any local issues and low-lights, helping you to make informed choices;

 - be willing to help you to find a rental home or AirBnB for an extended stay in the area before you commit to a purchase;

-For a detailed guide packed with tips and local knowledge, read the Mexperience guide to Realty Agents in Mexico.
+For a detailed guide packed with tips and local knowledge about the practicalities and benefits of working with a real estate in Mexico, download the free eBook guide to Working with a Realty Agents in Mexico.

 Get connected to a local realty agent in Mexico